 Natural erosion means the wearing away of the earth's surface by water, wind, or other natural agents under natural environmental conditions undisturbed by man.

-Parent an affiliate that directly, or indirectly through one or more intermediaries, controls another person.
+Parent means an affiliate that directly, or indirectly through one or more intermediaries, controls another Person.

 Person means any individual, partnership, firm, association, joint venture, public or private corporation, trust, estate, commission, board, public or private institution, utility, cooperative, interstate body, or other legal entity.

-Person conducting land-disturbing activity means any person who may be held responsible for a violation unless expressly provided otherwise by this article, the Act, or any order adopted pursuant to this article or the Act.
+Person conducting land-disturbing activity means any Person who may be held responsible for a violation unless expressly provided otherwise by this article, the Act, or any order adopted pursuant to this article or the Act.

 Person responsible for the violation as used in this article, and G.S.
 113A-64, means:

-The developer or other person who has or holds himself out as having financial or operational control over the land-disturbing activity; or
+The developer or other Person who has or holds himself out as having financial or operational control over the land-disturbing activity; or

-The landowner or person in possession or control of the land when he has directly or indirectly allowed the land-disturbing activity or has benefited from it or he has failed to comply with any provision of this article, the Act, or any order adopted pursuant to this article or the Act as imposes a duty upon him.
+The landowner or Person in possession or control of the land when he has directly or indirectly allowed the land-disturbing activity or has benefited from it or he has failed to comply with any provision of this article, the Act, or any order adopted pursuant to this article or the Act as imposes a duty upon that Person.

 Phase of grading means one of two types of grading, rough or fine.

-Soil erosion and sedimentation control plan means plan to control soil erosion and sedimentation and to protect associated riparian buffers.
+Soil erosion and sedimentation control plan or Plan means plan to control soil erosion and sedimentation and to protect associated riparian buffers.

 Sediment means solid particulate matter, both mineral and organic, that has been or is being transported by water, air, gravity, or ice from its site of origin.